lethalmonk6/OSM-Mini-Link/README.md

 ## 3D Printing
 Per guidelines from the OSM-Mini
 >Each piece should be placed flat down on the print bed to ensure maximum strength.
 >Each of the corner pieces should be oriented on their outside facing large surface flat down and printed at the lowest possible layer height to ensure a good quality print.

+The Left Side Panel should also be printed outside face down.